R-Rjn/my-django-learnings/README.md

 # my-django-learnings
-i am currently learning django!! and uploading files in learning order just to help new learners.
+i am currently learning django!!<br />
+And uploading files in learning order just to help new learners.